cs-shadowbq/puttygen-cygwin/README.md

-# puttygen-cywin
+# puttygen-cygwin
-Steps to recreate a `.PPK` -> `.PEM` CLI tool in cygwin for windows automation reasons.
+Steps to recreate a `.PPK` -> `.PEM` CLI tool in cygwin for windows 64-bit automation reasons.

 ## What's in the Release?